mnepfumb/ci-cd-demo/README.md

 ### docker run -p 8080:80 d17455a2a580
 test the image created by command '$ docker build .'

-8080 is the gateway port on which the machine will use, e.g https://localhost:8080 80 is the gateway port which docker container uses 8080:80 redirects page serving from port 80 to port 8080 d17455a2a580 is an example image ID of a docker container.
-NB: image ID will always change
+8080 is the gateway port on which the machine will use, e.g https://localhost:8080.
+80 is the gateway port which docker container uses.
+8080:80 redirects page serving from port 80 to port 8080. d17455a2a580 is an example image ID of a docker container.
+NB: image ID will always change.

 # STEP 3

 creating a git repo and pushing the code.

+# STEP 4

+Link travis to the project.
+Create a travis script.